leec13/MiSiCgui/README.md

 Mac :

-PyQt5 needs mac os > 10.13 (or manage to install pyqt5 exemple : https://gist.github.com/guillaumevincent/10983814)
+PyQt5 needs mac os > 10.13 (or manage to install pyqt5 example : https://gist.github.com/guillaumevincent/10983814)

-Sometimes needs to install Xcode.
+Sometimes you will need to install Xcode.

 or at least the gcc compiler :